lm-mw/lm-mw.github.io/docs/_pages/SampleSubmission.md

 <div class="myDiv">
 <Center><H3><u> SR Data Submission </u></H3></Center>
 <BR>
-Welcome to the SR Data submission page.
-This location is where you will upload data to AmTrust each month.
-If you have questions about how to complete the questions presented on this screen, please contact an AmTrust representative <a href="mailto:logan.wright@amtrustgroup.com">here</a>
+Welcome to the data submission page.
+This location is where you will upload data each month.
+If you have questions about how to complete the questions presented on this screen, please contact a representative <a href="mailto:logan.m.wright1@gmail.com">here</a>
 <BR>
 <BR>
 <label for="myfile">Select a file:</label>